International House (film): Pre-Code elements

 Performing with his hot dance band, Cab Calloway sings "Reefer Man", which describes the odd behavior and ravings of the titular heavy marijuana smoker (portrayed by bass player Al Morgan, who performs as if in a trance).
 In one gag, W. C. Fields enters a scene contentedly smoking an opium pipe (but with a cigar in place of the opium) and commenting, "They stupefy!
-They're roasted!", a play on two then-current cigarette advertising slogans.
+They're roasted!", a play on two then-current cigarette advertising slogans ("They satisfy!
+They're toasted!").
 References to recreational drug use were among the many Legion of Decency thou-shalt-nots that would soon be rigidly enforced.

-In the sequence with the Austin – the smallest car sold in America at that time – W. C. Fields remarks that it "used to belong to the Postmaster General."
-This was a potshot at Will Hays, the diminutive former Postmaster General who was then trying to enforce an essentially voluntary and often disregarded early Production Code.
+W. C. Fields took a dim view of such censorship and took a potshot at Hollywood censor Will Hays.
+In the sequence with the Austin – the smallest car sold in America at that time – Fields remarks that it "used to belong to the Postmaster General."
+The diminutive Hays was a former Postmaster General.
+Fields deliberately baited Hays by inserting a vulgarism: Joyce, sitting next to him in a small car, squirms uncomfortably and tells him she is sitting on something.
+Fields finds a cat under her and exclaims, "It's a pussy!"
+Fields kept trying to sneak "pussy" into his scripts for years and managed it twice: the Countess DePuizzi (Fields pronounces it "Countess de Pussy") in Poppy, and the Black Pussy Café in The Bank Dick (seen in signage as the Black Pussy Cat Café, although Fields omits "Cat" in spoken dialogue).

+Fields also saw an opportunity to add black comedy to Rudy Vallee's song sequence: he proposed that his character Quail should aim a gun at Vallee's televised performance and shoot him, with Vallee falling dead.
+Vallee objected to the gag.
+In the finished film, Quail aims the gun and fires, but misses his target: we see a ship sinking.
+Fields and Vallee do exchange barbed remarks: Quail comments that Rudy Vallee is a terrible singer, and the TV image of Vallee barks back at him.

 Earthquake

 On March 10, 1933, an earthquake occurred during production, and a Paramount newsreel featured what was presented as footage of cast members on the set reacting as it struck.
 A documentary featurette on W. C. Fields accompanying the film's DVD release, however, reveals that Fields and director Sutherland faked the footage for the publicity.
 The actual earthquake, centered off nearby Long Beach, caused widespread major damage to unreinforced masonry and about 120 consequent fatalities.
-A 1976 episode of the television series "In Search Of..." that dealt with earthquakes showed the footage.
+A 1976 episode of the television series In Search of... that dealt with earthquakes showed the footage.